OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 How to handle a customs ramp check

-Operators should always consider how to document TA compliance as well as handle and secure the known grey zone areas when using TA.
+Operators should always consider how to check and document TA compliance as well as handle and secure the known grey zone areas when using TA, which is why a compliance test is fundamental before flying to the EU.
 The relevant documentation can be conditioned without help from OPMAS, but we will be happy to help and have years of experience with this process.
-We offer different TA solutions depending on the risk profile and typical flight pattern.
+We offer different TA documentation solutions depending on the risk profile and typical flight pattern.
 Please inquire for more details.

 Legal background for Temporary Admission